guzelogluonder/brokage-firm/README.md

 - Only PENDING orders can be canceled
 - Locked amounts are released back to usableSize
 - Order status is updated to CANCELED

+### Order Matching
+- Locked amounts are released back to usableSize
+- Asset quantity is updated
+- TRY balance is updated
+- Order status is updated to MATCHED

 ## Testing